NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 3. No scene change detected with the reset flag.

 The hints present as text blurbs in the center of screen, messages in the DLSS-FG log file, and in scenario 1, a screen goldenrod yellow tint.

+### 22.0 DYNAMIC FRAME GENERATION

+Dynamic Frame Generation leverages stochastic control to automatically trigger DLSS-G. This adaptive monitoring mechanism activates frame generation only when it boosts performance beyond the native framerate production of the game.
+Otherwise, DLSS-G remains disabled to ensure optimal framerate performance.

+#### 22.1 DLSS-G AUTO MODE

+Dynamic Frame Generation is enabled when DLSS-G is in auto mode.
+To activate Dynamic Frame Generation, set `mode` to `sl::DLSSGMode::eAuto`.

+When using non-production (development) builds of `sl.dlss_g.dll`, the status of Dynamic Frame Generation and the current state of DLSS-G is displayed on the DLSS-G status window.